-An updated version of my Ultimate PCAP is available.
+An updated version of the Ultimate PCAP is available.
 It features some more network protocols that I will depict in this blog post.
 It’s getting more special since the most common protocols were already in there. ;)

 FTP and FTPS